 To download a copy of your Facebook data visit your Facebook settings by logging into Facebook and clicking here.

-We have highlighted the ‘Download a copy of your Facebook data’ link above.
-Simply click on the ‘Download a copy’ text and Re-enter your Facebook password (as shown below).
+Simply click on the ‘Create file’ text and Re-enter your Facebook password (as shown below).

 Once this action has been carried out the information will be saved on your computers hard drive (to it’s default ‘download’ folder location).

 Once your data has been downloaded you may want to extract your favourite and most memorable photos and videos.
 These could be shared, emailed to friends, printed or provided on a DVD or external hard drive for loved ones.

 If you are planning on passing on your archive to your next of kin you may want to consider deleting certain files.
 For example if you would life to delete your private messages you will be able to find them under in the ‘messages’ file in the HTML folder.

 You are also able to transfer aspects of your data to other cloud storage solutions.
 This is a really useful tool to export photos and videos held within Facebook to storage solutions (like Google photos and Dropbox).
 If you would like to create a backup of your posts on Facebook they are easily transferred to Google Docs.